 In the morning, pull the french toast casserole out of the fridge, and preheat the oven to 350º.
 Bake for 20-25 minutes, then let cool for 15 minutes.

-While the cinnamon French Toast Casserole is cooling, mix the creamy icing together.
-Then drizzle it over the casserole and serve.
+While the breakfast casserole is cooling, mix the creamy icing together.
+Then drizzle it over the top and serve.

 - 2 loaves Bridgford Ready-Dough (see notes below)